 The optimum temperature required by the capsicum plant is 20 to 25˚C during the day and 18 to 20˚C at night.
 The minimum humidity of the greenhouse should be around 65%.
 To control the temperature and humidity misters are started within the greenhouse every day for 3 to 4 minutes with half an hour interval.

-Greenhouse structures for production of Capsicum in Greenhouse
+Greenhouse structures for the production of Capsicum in Greenhouse

-Polyhouse is more compatible for farming when compared to shade house.
-The roof of the polyhouse is covered with a transparent UV stabilized polyethylene film of 200 micron thickness.
-The sides of the polyhouse need to be covered with 200 micron polyethylene film up to a height of 3 ft.
-The remaining height on all sides is covered with a 40 micron white coloured insect proof net.
+Polyhouse is more compatible with farming when compared to shade houses.
+The roof of the Polyhouse is covered with a transparent UV stabilized polyethylene film of 200-micron thickness.
+The sides of the Polyhouse need to be covered with 200-micron polyethylene film up to a height of 3 ft.
+The remaining height on all sides is covered with a 40-micron white-colored insect-proof net.

 Raising the Capsicum seedling in the nursery for planting in Greenhouse

 The no. of seedlings required for 1 acre of land is 16 to 20 thousand, and these can be grown from about 160-200 g of seeds.
 The seeds are sown in pro-trays with 98 cavities.
 These should be filled with sterilized cocopeat and seeds are sown to a depth of ½ cm.
 The trays are covered with plastic sheets until germination occurs.
 One week after sowing the trays are moved to the greenhouse structure and watered lightly.
 These grown-up seedlings are transplanted to the main area after 30 or 35 days.

 Growing bed preparation and sterilization of soil